waimea-jlerch/200DTD-coding-project/README.md

 The project involves the programming of a two-player game that is based off of a game called 'Old Gold' that was introduced to me via physical paper board game.

-- Little introduction story to 'Ancient Gold Coin: Your Shot to Wealthiness':
+- Little introduction story to 'Ancient Gold Coin: Your Shot to Wealth':

 Imagine a scenario where you just lost your job and are really in need of a lot of money, an amount that would turn your life around forever without the need to worry about finance again.
 You recently found a very old looking map